sol-eng/vagrant-ansible-sandbox/centos-rsp-rsc/README.md

 - To SSH into RStudio Server Pro: `vagrant ssh rsp`
 - To SSH into RStudio Connect: `vagrant ssh rsc`
-- To SSH into RStudio Package Manager: `vagrant ssm rspm`
+- To SSH into RStudio Package Manager: `vagrant ssh rspm`

 The machines need to networked together, or else you wont be able to serve packages from RSPM or push-button publish from RSP to RSC.
+These addresses can be changed/adjusted as needed in the Vagrantfile.

 To that end, the services will be available at the following IP addresses: